trungvose/typescript-data-structures/data-structures/linked-list/README.md

 | isEmpty          | Returns true if empty                              | O(1)  |
 | size             | Returns number of data elements in list            | O(1)  |

+This is my notebook when implementing the reverse operation.

+![Singly Linked List Reverse][4]

 ## References

 - [Coursera][1]